-- a) State how the WDB will achieve the 50% OSY expenditure rate and describe the steps that will be taken to comply with the WDB's programmatic goals and outcomes.
-N/A - b) Describe why there is a need to serve additional ISY in the local area region and state how the WDB will achieve the 50% ISY expenditure rate.
-N/A - c) Describe how the local area region will be able to meet the demand for youth services by using the waiver.
+- 11. Provide the Local Area WDB's approach to meeting the required 75% minimum (NextGen) youth expenditures on out-of-school youth and include special outreach efforts and highlight planned program design. - a) State how the WDB will achieve the 75% OSY expenditure rate and describe the steps that will be taken to comply with the WDB's programmatic goals and outcomes. - b) Describe why there is a need to serve additional ISY in the local area region and state how the WDB will achieve the 25% ISY expenditure rate. - c) Describe how the local area region will be able to meet the demand for youth services by using the waiver.

-[WIOA Section 129(a)(4)(A)] (CPS 09-2021) (OG 07-2022)
+[WIOA Section 129(a)(4)(A)] (CPS 09-2021, Change 1) (OG 07-2022, Change 1)